-Best Third-Party Joy-Cons for Nintendo Switch iMore 2021
+Best third-party Joy-Cons for Nintendo Switch iMore 2021

 The Joy-Cons are a unique controller for the Nintendo Switch, but you don't have to get them from Nintendo.
-One of the things people love about the Joy-Cons are the fun color options, and buying third-party doesn't take that option away, and some improve on some complaint of the original design.
+One of the things people love about the Joy-Cons are the fun color options, and buying third-party doesn't take that option away, and some improve on some complaints of the original design.
 If you need some Joy-Cons, but can't find or don't want to pay for the real thing, you can pick up a pair of these best third-party Joy-Cons for Switch!

 - Amiibo friendly: BestFire Nintendo Switch Joy-Con Controller